quicwg/base-drafts/draft-ietf-quic-transport.md

 --- abstract

-This document defines the core of the QUIC transport protocol.
-This document describes connection establishment, packet format, multiplexing, and reliability.
-Accompanying documents describe the cryptographic handshake and loss detection.
+This document describes the core of the QUIC transport protocol.
+Accompanying documents describe QUIC's loss detection and congestion control
+{{QUIC-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.

 --- note_Note_to_Readers